uc-cdis/gen3.org/content/resources/user/access-data.md

 * In some cases, approved users may be allowed to download files directly to their local computer from within an internet browser using the Gen3 data commons Exploration tool or with the [gen3-client](/resources/user/gen3-client), which is a command-line tool.

 * When more security is required, users may be required to download and analyze data files in a protected environment.
 Such environments include virtual machines (VM) in a virtual private cloud (VPC) or in the Gen3 Workspace, which is accessed by clicking on "Workspace" in the top navigation bar of the data commons website.
-More information on how to access and use the Gen3 Workspace is documented [here](/resources/user/analyze-data).
+For more information, see the [documentation on how to access and use the Gen3 Workspace](/resources/user/analyze-data).

 ## Downloading a Data File Using the Exploration Tool

 Files can be browsed using the data exploration tool in a Gen3 data commons.
 Individual files can be downloaded by simply clicking on the filename and then clicking the download button.

+__Note:__ If a commons restricts data download access to within a virtual private cloud (VPC), then an "Access Denied" error will be displayed by the website.

 ## Using a Data File Download Manifest with the Gen3-Client